top of page

 22. All decisions of officials are final.
 Officials consist of flagman, hook-up man, and eliminator operator.

-24. Officials and fellow pullers have the right to disqualify any tractor driver for drinking alcohol.
+24. Officials and fellow pullers have the right to disqualify any mini-rod driver for drinking alcohol.
 NO ALCOHOL AT ALL ALLOWED ON THE TRACK.
 No drinking by drivers until finished pulling for the day.
 If caught drinking you will not be allowed to pull for the day.

 26. Rain Out Rule: If over half the class has pulled and the pull is canceled due to rain, the results are final.
 The prize money will be divided between the machines that pulled.
 Machines that did not get to hook will be refunded entry fee.
 Points will be given out by the placing of the machines that hooked and the next place points will be given to the ones that did not get to hook if the machine is still at the pull.

-RULES UPDATED APRIL 2023
+RULES UPDATED MARCH 2024

 bottom of page